tehapo/devoxx-schedule-2010/README.txt

+Conference Calendar Application
-Devoxx 2010 Schedule Application written by Teemu Pöntelin / Vaadin Ltd / http://vaadin.com/teemu
+code:           Teemu Pöntelin / Vaadin Ltd / http://vaadin.com/teemu
-theme design by Jouni Koivuviita / Vaadin Ltd / http://vaadin.com/jouni
+theme design:   Jouni Koivuviita / Vaadin Ltd / http://vaadin.com/jouni

 About
 =====

-Vaadin application for displaying Devoxx 2010 schedule using the Devoxx REST interface as the data source for schedule details.
+Vaadin application for displaying conference schedule using the Devoxx REST interface as the data source for schedule details.

 More information about the REST interface: